|Secretary / Treasurer||Lady Chairman||President||Committee Members|

 f) In the event of any of these teams finishing level on points then the highest shots difference will be taken into account for final League positions.

-g) Clubs with more than one team who at some point decide to withdraw a side shall keep their highest standing team.
-Any Club that withdraws a team from the League more than two weeks after the fixtures have been issued by the Secretary will be fined £50.00 per team.
+g) Any Club that withdraws a team from the League more than two weeks after the fixtures have been issued by the Secretary will be fined £50.00 per team.

-h) In the event of teams resigning or joining the League, the Contest Committee shall have the power to re-organise the divisions.
+h) In the event of Clubs resigning or joining the League, the Contest Committee shall have the power to re-organise the divisions.

 i) Clubs with ‘B’ teams shall star at least ten first team players who shall not be eligible to play in any ‘B’ or ‘C’ team match.
 Clubs with ‘C’ teams shall star an additional ten players who shall not be eligible to play in any ‘C’ team match.
 No ‘A’ team cup starred player will be permitted to play in any ‘C’ team league match.
 If the Contest Committee does not approve the starred list submitted, they reserve the right to nominate appropriate starring status for all/some registered players.